manastalukdar/manastalukdar.github.io/website/blog/2019/09/19/growing-developing-software-engineering-teams/readme.md

 I like to break down goals for my employees into the following broad categories:

 - **Leadership:** This could be mentoring a new grad hire.
 Or, taking end-to-end ownership of a feature development.
-- **Learning:** Involves taking any online/offline classes that is aligned with what the EM would be identified as a gap that needs to be addressed.
+- **Learning:** Involves taking any online/offline classes that should be aligned with what the EM would have identified as a gap that needs to be addressed.
 Or, perhaps attending a technical conference.
 - **Recruiting:** This is going on campus visits, taking phone screens or doing on-site interviews.
 - **Other:** This is a catch-all for anything that does not fall in the previous categories.
-Could be something like perhaps going on a customer visit, maybe working on a side project^[Generally has to be aligned with the business needs of the company], or getting interaction with stakeholders.
+Could be something like perhaps going on a customer visit, maybe working on a side project^[Generally has to be aligned with the business needs of the company], or getting (more) interaction with stakeholders.

 ## Team Building